xultaeculcis/differential-learning-rates-pytorch-lightning/README.md

 # Differential learning rates with Pytorch Lightning

-This project shows how to implement differential learning rates for transfer learning using `Pytorch Lightning`.
+This project shows how to implement differential learning rates (also known as discriminative layer learning) for transfer learning using `Pytorch Lightning`.

 It heavily relies on the approach presented by [Lucas Vazques](https://github.com/lgvaz) in the issue [#2005](https://github.com/PyTorchLightning/pytorch-lightning/issues/2005).
 So most of the credit goes to him :)

 ## How it works?

-You can read about differential learning rates for transfer learning in blog posts [here](https://blog.slavv.com/differential-learning-rates-59eff5209a4f) and [here](https://towardsdatascience.com/transfer-learning-using-differential-learning-rates-638455797f00).
+You can read about differential learning rates for transfer learning in this [article](https://arxiv.org/abs/1801.06146) by Jeremy Howard and Sebastian Ruder.
+Or in blog posts [here](https://blog.slavv.com/differential-learning-rates-59eff5209a4f) and [here](https://towardsdatascience.com/transfer-learning-using-differential-learning-rates-638455797f00).

+Also getting familiar with it's implementation in [fast.ai](https://docs.fast.ai/basic_train.html#Discriminative-layer-training) can be helpful.

 ## Implementation
 Basic steps needed to make differential learning rates work are as follows: